A Foodcentric Life

 • 2 tablespoons unsalted butter dairy or coconut, soft at room temperature

-• 2 teaspoons coconut oil for the pan
+• 2 teaspoons oil (for the pan) avocado, coconut, or olive oil

-• ½ cup dry sake white wine, vegetable or fish broth
+• ½ cup dry sake or dry white wine or vegetable broth

 Optional Garnish